-The Group uses Key Risk Registers for the identification of risk appetite, the possibility of risk occurring and the potential impacts to the Group.
+The Group uses Key Risk Registers for the identification of risks, the possibility of risks occurring, the potential impacts to the Group and acting as important risk monitoring records.
 SRMC updates the Key Risk Registers with the assistance and feedback from the risk owners and also through the results of the internal audit works.
-Key Risk Report and Key Risk Profile are compiled by the SRMC based on updated Key Risk Registers and submitted to the Executive Chairman for his review.
-Subsequent to the review by the Executive Chairman, the Key Risk Report and Key Risk Profile compiled therefrom will be made available to the Audit Committee for review.
-The Audit Committee subsequently report results of such update to the Board for their final review and decision.
-During the financial year, the Audit Committee had received the Key Risk Report and Key Risk Profile presented from SRMC and was satisfied with the existing risk management processes and internal controls in place.
+Key Risk Report and Key Risks Profile are compiled by the SRMC based on updated Key Risk Registers and submitted to the Executive Chairman for his review.
+Subsequent to the review by the Executive Chairman, the Key Risk Report and Key Risks Profile compiled therefrom will be made available to the AC for review.
+The AC subsequently reports results of such update to the Board for their final review and decision.
+During the financial year ended, the AC had received the Key Risk Report and Key Risks Profile from SRMC and was satisfied with the existing risk management processes and internal controls in place.